-The main botanical and ecological findings of the project are described below.
-These are followed by conservation assessments carried out under the project.
+The main botanical and ecological findings of the study are described below.
+This is followed by conservation assessments carried out under the project.
 A more detailed account of the threats is given in the following chapter (Sections 7.1 to 7.4).